andyapin/Oryn.Maui.Font.MaterialIcons/README.md

     ```

 ## Example Project
 The repository includes a sample MAUI project demonstrating the usage of the plugin.
 You can find it in the `samples` directory.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.

+## Contact
+If you have any questions or suggestions, please feel free to contact me at andyapin@gmail.com